RocketCraftingServer/rocket-craft-server/README.md

    For package run also game engine from source and simple package selected platform.
    For all platforms

-   4.22 is not reason for easy export from Game editor for all possible targets.
-   Main reason is devices with opengles < 3.0 support.
+   4.24.3 Main reason is devices with opengles < 3.0 support plus Linux supported websocket experimental net driver.

    This is `Tradicional way`.
-   On finish whole this staff i will add future `modern way` brach ( 4.26 - 4.29 ) with last ue updated.
+   On finish whole this staff i will add future `modern way` brach ( 4.26 > ) with last ue updated.

 ### Signaling Server host [optimal]